florencemezino/bookinner/READMEMS3.md

 ### User stories

+useful, equitable, enjoyable, and usable experiences.

 1. First Time Visitor Goals

-* As a reader, I want to  have so that I can
-* As a reader, I want to have so that I can
-* As a reader, I want to have so that I can
-* As a reader, I want to have so that I can
+* As a reader, I want to have access to a great book library online so that I can have plenty of choice for my next book to read
-* As a reader, I want to have so that I can
+* As a reader, I want to buy a book in few steps so that I can progress quickly on my reading goals
-* As a reader, I want to have so that I can
+* As a reader, I want to have access to reviews about books so that it can help me to choose the next book to read
-* As a reader, I want to have so that I can
+* As a reader, I want to sell books I read already so that I can invest in buying new ones
-* As a reader, I want to have so that I can
+* As a reader, I want to exchange the books I read with other readers so that I can save money and interact with the readers community

 2. Returning Visitors Goals

-* As a reader, I want to have so that I can
+* As a reader, I want to be encouraged to read more so that I can reach my goal
-* As a reader, I want to have so that I can
+* As a reader, I want to see my reading goal progress so that I can be motivated to read more
 * As a reader, I want to have so that I can
 * As a reader, I want to have so that I can
 * As a reader, I want to have so that I can